As You Are (film): Cast

-Reception
+Critical reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 68% based on 22 reviews, with an average rating of 6/10.
 On Metacritic, the film has a weighted average score of 67 out of 100, based on nine critics, indicating "generally favorable" reviews.

+Critic Nick Allen reported that "Joris-Peyrafitte has an ambitious approach, sharing the progression of Mark and Jack’s bond with confident, effective pacing," that the film "settles in as a gripping epic," and that "Heymann’s cinematography is one of the film’s most immediately fascinating aspects."
+Writing in Variety, critic Geoff Berkshire described the film as "crafted with the confidence and skill of a veteran" and a "well-observed drama," but noted that it "is somewhat hampered by a 'True Detective'-style police interrogation and flashback structure which turn what should be natural progressions for the characters into plot twists."